jamuhl/backbone.CQRS/README.md

 to the browser.
 You can achieve this via websockets, flash, long polling or any other technique around.

+### Or have a look at sample

+You can find it in the [sample folder](https://github.com/jamuhl/backbone.CQRS/tree/master/sample).

 ## INITIALIZATION

 To configure Backbone.CQRS you got to init the `Backbone.CQRS.hub`.